sheerun/vimrc/README.md

 * Add gems.tags to files searched for tags.
 * Disable output, vcs, archive, rails, temp and backup files.
 * Use arrows for scrolling instead of moving cursor.
-* If you visually select something and hit paste that thing gets yanked into your buffer.
-This generally is annoying when you're copying one item and repeatedly pasting it.
-This changes the paste command in visual mode so that it doesn't overwrite whatever is in your paste buffer.
 * Auto center on matched string.
 * Visually select the text that was last edited/pasted (Vimcast#26)
 * Expand %% to path of current buffer in command mode.